emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/9-series.md

 In this tutorial, you learned how to take the basic NFT contract and iterate on it to create a complex and custom version to meet the needs of the community.
 You optimized the storage, introduced the idea of collections, created a lazy minting functionality, hacked the enumeration functions to save on storage, and created an allowlist functionality.

 You then built the contract and deployed it on chain.
 Once it was on-chain, you initialized it and created two sets of series.
 One was complex with a price and the other was a regular series.
-You lazy minted an NFT and purchased it for `1.5 $Axion` and then added yourself as an approved minter.
-You then minted an NFT from the regular series and viewed them both in the Axion wallet.
+You lazy minted an NFT and purchased it for `1.5 $Fermi` and then added yourself as an approved minter.
+You then minted an NFT from the regular series and viewed them both in the Fermi wallet.

 Thank you so much for going through this journey with us!
 I wish you all the best and am eager to see what sorts of neat and unique use-cases you can come up with.
 If you have any questions, feel free to ask on our [Discord](https://near.chat) or any other social media channels we have.
 If you run into any issues or have feedback, feel free to use the `Feedback` button on the right.